bpython/bpython/doc/sphinx/source/configuration-options.rst

 Valid keys are:

-* Control + any alphanumeric character (C-a through A-z, also a few others).
+* Control + any alphanumeric character (C-a through C-z, also a few others).
 * Any function key ranging from F1 to F12.

 backspace